Gilles Létourneau

-Gilles Létourneau (born July 14, 1945) is a Canadian lawyer/attorney and judge currently serving on the Canadian Federal Court of Appeal and Court Martial Appeal Court of Canada.
+Gilles Létourneau (born July 14, 1945) is a Canadian lawyer and retired judge of the Federal Court of Appeal and the Court Martial Appeal Court of Canada.

 Early life and education

-Born July 14, 1945, St-Michel, Bellechasse County, Quebec, Justice Létourneau was educated at Laval University and holds a Ph.D. in Law and Criminal Procedure from the London School of Economics and Political Science.
+Born July 14, 1945, St-Michel, Bellechasse County, Quebec, Justice Létourneau was educated at Université Laval and holds a Ph.D. in Law and Criminal Procedure from the London School of Economics and Political Science.

 Academic career and scholarship

 Justice Létourneau has served as vice-dean, director of undergraduate studies and professor in the law faculty of Laval University, and is the author or co-author of over 100 texts, reports or articles connected with the law, legislation, the administration of justice and reform.
 Between 1977 and 1985, he served as Quebec editor of the Canadian law report Criminal Reports.

 Létourneau serves on the advisory board for The Sedona Conference, a forum dedicated to the advanced study of law and policy.